-- a storm with dry, driving snow, strong winds, and intense cold.
+- a storm, technically an extratropical cyclone, with dry, driving snow, strong winds, and intense cold.

 - a heavy and prolonged snowstorm covering a wide area.

 an inordinately large amount all at one time: a blizzard of Christmas cards.

 Origin of blizzard